 Christmas Tree Plant, Cathedral Bells, Lace Leaf Kalanchoe

 Cotyledon laciniata, Kalanchoe acutifolia, Kalanchoe aegyptiaca, Kalanchoe alternans, Kalanchoe floribunda, Kalanchoe rosea, Kalanchoe schweinfurthii, Kalanchoe welitschii, Vereia laciniata

-Kalanchoe laciniata is a perennial succulent, up to 3.3 feet (1 m), with fleshy ovate to elliptical mid-green leaves, up to 6 inches (15 cm) long.
-Inflorescence is terminal and peduncled.
-Flowers are greenish-white to light orange, tubular, up to 0.6 inch (1.5 cm) long.
+Kalanchoe laciniata is a succulent with fleshy ovate to elliptical mid-green leaves, up to 6 inches (15 cm) long.
+It grows up to 3.3 feet (1 m).
+The inflorescence is terminal and peduncled.
+Flowers are greenish-white to light orange, tubular, and up to 0.6 inches (1.5 cm) long.

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Intense southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the summer growing season.
 During the winter, consider a south-facing window.
 Water moderately throughout the summer and reduce watering in the winter.
 Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
 Watch the fleshy leaves for signs of water distress.
 They prefer warmth.
 Don't let fall below 55 ºF (13 ºC).
 An ordinary potting soil mix is fine.
 Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.